macOS (Homebrew)

 legend-cli accounts create --keygen

-# Use file-based key instead of Secure Enclave
+# Use file-based key instead of macOS Keychain

 legend-cli accounts create --keygen --use-file-key